ShubhaGururaja/SwampUp2022/sup002-distribution/README.md

 - SaaS JFrog Platform instance
 - Command prompt - Windows or Linux with curl installed
+- Jfrog CLI installed ( check the below section for setting up CLI )
+- Set up API keys (Click on username on right top -> Edit user profile ->Enter password -> generate API Key and save it.
+Follow this doc for more details )

 ## Set up Jfrog CLI